-- setback requirements, as listed in Article III and as used in this Section, shall be interpreted as the side and rear setback requirement required for the PRD as a whole and not as the setback requirements for each particular structure placed in such PRD. - G. The lot sizes and the number of allowable dwelling units must be separately calculated for each individual development in the PRD. - H. Any mixed uses shall be so arranged as to insure visual and acoustical privacy to residents in the development. - Water and utilities shall be demonstrated to be adequate, and all sewage and other effluent disposal shall be designed by a professional engineer so it will not become a public health hazard. - J. Unique natural features of the site shall be preserved. - K. If a Planned Residential Development application results in land available for park, recreation, open space or other municipal purposes, the Planning Commission as a condition of its approval may establish such conditions on the ownership, use and maintenance of such lands as it deems necessary to assure the preservation of such lands for their intended purposes. - L. The Planning Commission may attach such reasonable conditions and safeguards as may be necessary to implement the purposes of 24 V.S.A.
+The Planning Commission may increase or decrease the setback requirements if, in its judgment, the special circumstances of a proposed development would make such requirement inappropriate.
+Side and rear setback requirements, as listed in Article III and as used in this Section, shall be interpreted as the side and rear setback requirement required for the PRD as a whole and not as the setback requirements for each particular structure placed in such PRD.

+The lot sizes and the number of allowable dwelling units must be separately calculated for each individual development in the PRD.

+Any mixed uses shall be so arranged as to insure visual and acoustical privacy to residents in the development.

+Water and utilities shall be demonstrated to be adequate, and all sewage and other effluent disposal shall be designed by a professional engineer so it will not become a public health hazard.
+Unique natural features of the site shall be preserved.

+If a Planned Residential Development application results in land available for park, recreation, open space or other municipal purposes, the Planning Commission as a condition of its approval may establish such conditions on the ownership, use and maintenance of such lands as it deems necessary to assure the preservation of such lands for their intended purposes.

+The Planning Commission may attach such reasonable conditions and safeguards as may be necessary to implement the purposes of 24 V.S.A.
 Chapter 117 and these Regulations, in order to protect the public health, safety and welfare.
-These may include screening and landscaping. - M. The Planning Commission may require from the owner, for the benefit of the Town, a performance bond with a good and sufficient surety, in an amount sufficient to cover the full costs of public or private roadways and utility lines, in situations where buildings are to be constructed prior to the completion of such roadways or utility lines. - N. The Planning Commission shall also have the same powers in any Planned Residential Development application with respect to adequacy of traffic access, circulation and parking, landscaping and screening, and such other items as it has in a Site Plan Review procedure, to the extent not already provided for in this Section. - O. If the PRD contains units to be owned as condominiums, the applicant shall submit a copy of the Condominium Declaration and Bylaws proposed for the project. - P. The applicant shall submit a copy of any restrictive covenants proposed to run with ownership of the project or portions thereof.
+These may include screening and landscaping.
+The Planning Commission may require from the owner, for the benefit of the Town, a performance bond with a good and sufficient surety, in an amount sufficient to cover the full costs of public or private roadways and utility lines, in situations where buildings are to be constructed prior to the completion of such roadways or utility lines.

+The Planning Commission shall also have the same powers in any Planned Residential Development application with respect to adequacy of traffic access, circulation and parking, landscaping and screening, and such other items as it has in a Site Plan Review procedure, to the extent not already provided for in this Section.

+If the PRD contains units to be owned as condominiums, the applicant shall submit a copy of the Condominium Declaration and Bylaws proposed for the project.

+The applicant shall submit a copy of any restrictive covenants proposed to run with ownership of the project or portions thereof.

-ARTICLE VIII: NONCONFORMITIES
+ARTICLE VII: NONCONFORMITIES

-Section 801 - Construction Approved Prior to Adoption or Amendment of Regulations
+Section 701 - Construction Approved Prior to Adoption or Amendment of Regulations

-Nothing contained in these Regulations shall require any change in a use or dimensional nonconformity where such use or structure conformed to all applicable laws, ordinances, and regulations prior to the enactment of these regulations.
+Nothing contained in these Regulations shall require any change in a use or structural nonconformity where such use or structure conformed to all applicable laws, ordinances, and regulations prior to the enactment of these regulations.

-Section 802 - Change of Use Nonconformity
+Section 702 - Change of Use Nonconformity